-The Company anticipates that its current level of cash and cash equivalents and marketable securities, including the over-allotment exercised subsequent to the year end, will be sufficient to execute its current planned expenditures for more than the next 24 months without further financing being obtained.
-This estimate assumes continued development of MDNA55 to the End of Phase 2 regulatory meeting with the FDA, completion of non-GLP and GLP pre-clinical studies, GMP manufacturing for pre-clinical and clinical studies of MDNA19 or MDNA11 as well as initiation and completion of Phase 1/2a clinical studies for MDNA11 or MDNA19.
-It does not factor in any future warrant exercises or reimbursement from CPRIT.
+The Company anticipates that its current level of cash and cash equivalents and marketable securities, will be sufficient to execute its current planned expenditures for more than the next 12 months without further financing being obtained.
+This estimate assumes completion of non-GLP and GLP pre-clinical studies and GMP manufacturing for MDNA11 as well as initiation and completion of the Phase 1 clinical study for MDNA11 as well as continued development towards the selection of a lead candidate from the BiSKIT platform.
+This estimate assumes any further development of MDNA55 will be completed by a partner.